Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Introduction

+Higher label-free contrast can be achieved by probing the local variation in the index of refraction in the sample.
+Schlieren imaging uses the deflection of light caused by a gradient in the refractive index to measure minute effects like density variations in air currents \citep{SchlierenRev_Settles_MeasSciTech2017}.
+A similar technique initially invented for electron microscopy, called differential phase contrast (DPC), was soon extended to optical microscopy \citep{Stewart_DPC_JOptSocAm76, DPC_HamiltonSheppard_JMicr1984} by measuring the asymmetry of the transmitted light pattern generated by refraction through the sample.
+As a result, this method measures variations in thickness of the imaged object and heterogeneity in its refractive index in the area illuminated by the scanning focused laser beam \citep{MehtaSheppard_DPC_OptLett2009, DPCandDIC_AmosLaufer_JMicr2003, DPC_LubkZweck_PhysRevA2015}.
+However, to our knowledge, this method has not been extended to studying sub-diffraction sized filaments.

+Also inspired by electron microscopy, a similar optical setup is commonly used for particle tracking in optical tweezers \citep{Gittes98}.
+With growing use of optical tweezers, this detection method was perfected to allow particle tracking in three dimensions with sub-nanometer precision and MHz temporal resolution \citep{PralleEL99, Rohrbach02}.
+Further modifications of this technique pushed the sampling rate to 100MHz \citep{ELRaizen2011}.
+This method is known as back focal plane (BFP) detection \citep{OptTweezVolpe}.
+Both DPC and optical-tweezer BFP detection work through measuring the light intensity distribution in the BFP of the condenser lens.
+However, while DPC contrast is interpreted as refraction of the beam generated by inhomogeneous phase delays in the sample, optical-tweezer BFP contrast is modeled through computing the interference pattern between an unscattered beam and the light scattered by the small trapped particle \citep{Gittes98, OptTweezVolpe}.

+Here, we introduce a laser scanning microscopy technique that uses BFP detection for label-free imaging of biological filaments (Fig. \ref{MicrCart}).
+Analogously to optical tweezer BFP detection, we interpret the resulting contrast as being generated by the interference of the unscattered beam and the light scattered by these filaments.
+This allows us to accurately measure local linear density and radii of microtubules and collagen fibrils.

-This imaging technique was used for locating filaments in three dimensions \citep{LissekBioArch2018}, but structural information was not extracted from the detector signal.
-With the approach presented here, local single-filament properties, such as diameter variations and linear density, are measured.
-This information is essential for a deeper understanding of individual filament and filament network responses to forces.
+A similar imaging technique was used for locating filaments in three dimensions within a filament network \citep{LissekBiorX2018}, but structural information such as filament thickness was not extracted from the detector signal.
+The ability to extract local diameter variations using the approach presented here is essential for a deeper studies of individual filament and filament network mechanical properties.